unwriter/datacash/README.md

 `datacash` was created in order to make it dead simple to construct `OP_RETURN` related transactions, but you can even use it to build regular transactions.

+Also `datacash` exposes `datacash.bch` endpoint which you can use to access the underlying `bitcoincash.js` library.
+If you need more sophisticated features (in most cases you won't), feel free to use this feature.
+Best of both worlds!

 ---